popey456963/CLWO-Jailbreak-rules/source/Rules for guards.md

 * Once a prisoner has been fully stacked with another prisoner, and can only be identified by his or her name he/she is considered part of that group of prisoners and inherits their status (all skin/perk/other rules apply on this one, but the killing by red/pink)

-* You cannot be in an area which requires you to pass through armory to leave.
+* You cannot be in an area which requires you to pass through armoury to leave.